vegardit/haxe-reusable-workflows/README.md

       test-php:    true
       test-python: true

-      continue-on-error: flash php # a list of targets that are allowed to fail
       retries: 2 # number of additional retries in case a test run fails, default is 0

-      timeout-minutes: 30     # max. duration of the workflow, default is 60
+      job-timeout-minutes: 30 # max. duration of the workflow, default is 60
-      timeout-minutes-test: 5 # max. duration per target test, default is 10
+      test-timeout-minutes: 5 # max. duration per target test, default is 10

       # bash script to be executed after compiler targets are installed and before target tests are executed
       before-tests: |